-This report summarizes the results of a ninth season of archaeological investigations carried out in the Shiawassee National Wildlife Refuge (NWR), Saginaw County, Michigan.
-The field investigations, conducted under Amendment 5 of Federal Archaeological Permit No. 2002-MI/3-2, included both limited archaeological survey/salvage (surface survey) and test excavations.
-Test excavations were conducted at site 20SA722 and a single column sample was excavated from 20SA1276.
+This report summarizes the results of an eleventh season of archaeological investigations carried out in the Shiawassee National Wildlife Refuge (NWR), Saginaw County, Michigan.
+The field investigations, conducted under Amendment 7 of Federal Archaeological Permit No. 2002-MI/3-2, included both limited archaeological survey/salvage (surface survey) and test excavations.
+Test excavations were conducted at site 20SA722.